 What is this rib cage band made of?
-This brace is made out of latex-free premium quality elastic and Velcro closure.
+This brace is made out of latex-free premium quality elastic and fasteners.

 How tall is this broken rib corset?
 6 inches tall.

 How do I put it on?
 Wrap the brace around your back at the level of your lower rib cage, just below your chest.
-Using your left hand, stretch the end of the brace without Velcro across your body and hold against your ribs.
+Using your left hand, stretch the end of the brace without a fastener across your body and hold against your ribs.
 Using your right hand, stretch the other end over the brace and across your body.
-Secure the Velcro at your desired level of compression and support.
+Secure the fastener at your desired level of compression and support.

 Natural, non-invasive fix for rib injuries.